For My Woman: Composition

-As with most other compositions by the Easybeats at the time, "For My Woman" was penned by Wright and Young, with the former primarily contributing with lyrics while the latter largely was behind the composition.
+As with most other compositions by the Easybeats at the time, "For My Woman" was penned by Wright and Young, with the former primarily contributing lyrics while the latter largely was behind the composition.
 Wright and Young were an "efficient and productive" songwriting duo, primarily composing at the piano in Young's childhood home in Burwood, Sydney, utilizing most of their free time writing songs.
 Before the band had even signed with Albert, Wright and Young had already composed roughly 20 songs.
 Allegedly, the song was the first that the duo had written, being composed during the autumn of 1964 and later introduced on stage during a performance at Beatle Village.
-According to author John Tait, the Easybeats ranked among "the only bands to exclusively perform original material" in Australia, together with pop trio Bee Gees.
+According to author John Tait, the Easybeats ranked among "the only bands to exclusively perform original material" in Australia, together with pop trio the Bee Gees.
 Though the B-side "Say That You're Mine" boasts clear influences by British merseybeat, "For My Woman" was largely composed in a style reflecting the Pretty Things, particularly their hit single "Don't Bring Me Down" (1964).
-Wright's vocal delivery largely derives from Pretty Thing's lead singer Phil May.
+Wright's vocal delivery largely derives from their lead singer Phil May.

 As recorded by the Easybeats, "For My Woman" was performed in B-flat minor at a tempo of 107 beats per minute.
 The song is largely driven by a three note guitar riff by Vanda, that primarily consists of the two notes of F and D, something that prevails throughout most of the composition.
 However, as the chorus of the song repeats, the note of D modulates to G, something that is repeated for one measure before once again dropping to D. During the post-chorus, Young and Vanda strum the seventh A chord in unison, before the composition enters the instrumental break, largely supplied by Vanda's guitar solo.
-Structually lyrically, the song does not feature any verses, instead only consisting of three refrains and three bridges with the exception of slight ad-libbing by Wright right before the guitar solo.
+Structurally, the song does not feature any verses, instead only consisting of three refrains and three bridges with the exception of slight ad-libbing by Wright right before the guitar solo.
 Lyrically, the song is about a man's love for a woman, who the narrator "yearns for in marriage", since he wants "her for my woman".